willcasey/venvtool/README.md

 ## Installation
 **1. Download or clone this repo**<br>
-**2. In your terminal, run the following command in the same directory where downloaded venvtool**
+**2. In your terminal, run the following command in the same directory where you downloaded venvtool**
 ```
 sh setup
 ```